SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By following these steps, you can add additional domains to the DNS search list for your MAAS-managed subnets, ensuring proper DNS resolution for your deployed machines.

-## Clients get the image but don’t appear on the GUI
+## Client images don’t show up in the GUI

 **Problem:**
 Clients (VMs) receive the image and boot correctly from MAAS, but they do not appear in the MAAS GUI under the Machines section.